SkallZou/NamedPipe/README.md

 # NamedPipe
-Showing the functionning of pipes on Windows \n
+Showing the functionning of pipes on Windows

-2 powershell scripts : CreatePipe.ps1 and ConnectPipe.ps1 \n
+2 powershell scripts : CreatePipe.ps1 and ConnectPipe.ps1

-CreatePipe.ps1 is used to create the pipe and send actions to clients that are connected \n ConnectPipe.ps1 will connect to the pipe that has been created
+CreatePipe.ps1 is used to create the pipe and send actions to clients that are connected.

+ConnectPipe.ps1 will connect to the pipe that has been created